Editorial Guidelines

 Our content is developed and maintained through:

-• Initial drafting based on peer-reviewed clinical literature
+• Initial drafting based on peer-reviewed literature

-• Verification of medical terminology and clinical accuracy
+• Verification of terminology and factual accuracy

 • Regular updates when new research or guidelines are published

-• Continuous monitoring of ADHD clinical developments
+• Continuous monitoring of ADHD research and guidance updates

 Evidence Standards